 The Hospital's current use is the highest and best use of the asset unless other factors suggest an alternative use.
 As the Hospital did not identify any factors to suggest an alternative use, fair value measurement was based on current use.
-The carrying amount of non-financial assets with a fair value at the time of acquisition that was less than \$1.5 million or an estimated useful life that was less than three years are deemed to approximate fair value.
+The scope of the valuation of property, plant and equipment included all: land, buildings, site improvements, site infrastructure and plant and equipment with an acquisition greater than \$1.5 million and useful life greater than three years.